orange-cloudfoundry/cassandra-deployment/README.md

 The provisioned SHIELD jobs all use the same SHIELD schedule, so they are started nearly at the same time.
 You don't get strict ACID consistency with such a design but this is still a working backup solution.

+The `shield-v7-agent.yml` ops file demonstrates an example SHIELD store that uses the `fs` plugin.
+Because there is a bug with purging archives stored with this `fs` plugin the complementary `shield-v7-purge-archives.yml` ops file is provided as a workaround.

 ## `shield-v8-agent.yml`